basyair7/AVRLite/README.md

 ### Implementation
 1. **Initialization**:
    - Sets up the millis timer and initializes Serial communication.
-   - Configures pins D13 and D12 as OUTPUT using `GPIOInit`.
+   - Configures pins D13, D12 and D11 as OUTPUT using `GPIOInit`.

 2. **Main Loop**:
    - **Reading LED States**:
      - Every 500 milliseconds, reads the states of LEDs on D13 and D12, printing them to the Serial Monitor.
    - **Toggling LEDs**:
+     - LED on D11 fade flip-flop (set ANALOGWRITE pwm 0 - 255)
      - LED on D13 toggles every 5000 milliseconds.
      - LED on D12 toggles every 1000 milliseconds.
    - **State Update**: